str4d/rage/age/README.md

 - `ssh` enables the `age::ssh` module, which allows for reusing existing SSH key files for age encryption.

+- `web-sys` enables calculating scrypt work factor with web Performance timer when compiled to WebAssembly via the `web-sys` crate.

 - `unstable` enables in-development functionality.
 Anything behind this feature flag has no stability or interoperability guarantees.